OGRECave/ogre/Docs/src/ogre-shadows.md

 it is perhaps more properly understood in the Deep Shadow Maps framework.
 Analyzing it in terms of distributions is flawed for two
 reasons:
-1. the inequality considered is valid only for unimodal distributions whereas depth values are often discontinuous in regions that matter;
+1. The inequality considered is valid only for unimodal distributions whereas depth values are often discontinuous in regions that matter;
-2. the inequality is treated as equality.
+2. The inequality is treated as equality.
 The equations are justified with a very specific example in which two planes are viewed straight on.
 In practice there are very noticeable halo effects around objects, which makes more heuristic tweaks necessary.